apehex/cdm/index.md

 ---
 layout: default
-title: CDM - Making companies more resilient
+title: CDM - A Holistic Take on your Business
 ---

-# Services

-Consulting

-Expert Assessment

-# Domains

-l’électrotechnique, la Thermique, la Mécanique et l’Automatique.